-Tiffany & Co., often referred to simply as Tiffany, is a prestigious American luxury jewellery and specialty retailer headquartered in New York City, US.
-Founded in 1837, the company has established itself as a leader in the fine jewellery industry, renowned for its exquisite diamond engagement rings and iconic blue boxes.
+Tiffany & Co., often simply referred to as Tiffany, is a renowned American luxury jewellery retailer headquartered in the United States.
+Established in 1837, the company has become synonymous with elegance and sophistication, particularly in the realm of fine jewellery and silverware.
+Tiffany's core offerings include exquisite engagement rings, timeless necklaces, and iconic silver pieces, all distinguished by their exceptional craftsmanship and unique designs.

 +24 vs industry average